c-sky/buildroot/board/csky/gx6605s/readme.txt

    install it:
    sudo ./DebugServerConsole-linux-x86_64-V4.2.00-20161213.sh -i

-   run it:
+2. run it:

    $ DebugServerConsole -ddc -rstwait 1000 -prereset -port 1025

+   It will display ip and port for your gdb to connect, eg:

    target jtag jtag://127.0.0.1:1025

-2. Please remember the DebugServer IP address and port which displayed above.
+   Please remember the DebugServer IP address and port which displayed above.
    Check the output/images/.gdbinit on first line, they must be the same.

    $ cd output/images